Vika1990Z/docs/_docs/quickstarts/create-linux-vm-using-ventus.md

 Linux VMs (in our case it's Ubuntu 18.04) come with many keyboard layouts that you can choose from depending on the Language and region.
 The default language is `us` but you can change it if you need.

-Keyboard Layout is based on the following parameters XKB parameters, found in `/etc/default/keyboard` file.
+Keyboard Layout is based on the following XKB parameters, found in `/etc/default/keyboard` file.
 By default it looks like shown below:
 ![](../../assets/img/new-linux-vm-V/instances-Ventus-add_1.png)

 - **XkbModel** - This parameter defines the XKB model name.
 The default is `pc105`;